 How many forests should my Security database have?

-The Security database is typically fairly small and there is really no reason to have more than one forest for the Security database.
+The Security database is typically fairly small and there is no reason to have more than one forest for the Security database.
 Having more than one Security forest causes additional complexity during failover events, server upgrades, and restarts.
-Given how critical the Security database is for the cluster, it is less damaging for it to have a single forest and failover when it goes down, rather than go into a difficult to resolve state with multiple forests.
+A functioning Security database is critical to the stability of a MarkLogic Cluster and it is easier to recover from a host failure if the Security database is configured with only a single forest and a single replica forest.

-In terms of forest failover, one or at most two local disk failover forests may and should be configured for high availablity.
-In terms of database replication, replica forests in replica clusters can be configured.
+In terms of high availability and forest failover, one local disk failover forest should be configured.
+In terms of database replication, a replica forest in the replica cluster should be configured.

 If you have more than one Security forest(s):